 Short BiographyPeter Lourie is the author of many books on adventure, exploration, and the environment for young readers, including The Polar Bear Scientists, Jack London and the Klondike Gold Rush, and a writing book for educators, Writing to Explore: Discovering Adventure in the Research Paper, co-written with educator David Somoza.
 In 2019 Peter was elected a Fellow at the Explorers Club, and he is a member of the Society of Environmental Journalists.
 Peter holds a BA in classics from New York University, an MA in English Literature from the University of Maine, and an MFA in creative nonfiction writing from Columbia University.
-He has taught writing at Columbia College and the University of Vermont.
-He now teaches Adventure Writing & Digital Storytelling at Middlebury College and makes his living traveling, writing, and photographing.
+He has taught writing at Columbia College and the University of Vermont, and for over a decade has been teaching Adventure Writing & Digital Storytelling at Middlebury College.
+He makes his living traveling, writing, and photographing.
+Pete is now working on projects about jaguars in Arizona and Mexico and sea otters in California's Monterey Bay.
 He visits schools virtually from the field.
 He and his family live in Weybridge, Vermont.
 Visit his website at https://www.peterlourie.com.

 More Detailed Biography